IsidoraSlavkovic/docserver/README.md

 # Docserver

-A HTTP server to render Markdown docs as HTML using paths relative to a provided directory.
+A HTTP server to render Markdown docs as HTML using paths relative to a provided Git repository which is cloned and periodically pulled.
+Files other than markdown are served raw.

-Features soon to come:

-* Serve non-markdown files too.
-* Git integration, so that it can work on a git repo instead of a local directory.

 Build with: